 Nicholas had rented a large villa nearby, to accommodate the several guests he was flying in from Salem on the Alamain jet and where the reception was going to take place.
-Melanie and Abby were already in love with Chichén Itza, wishing with all their might people were still allowed to climb up to the top.
-Brady sternly told her there was no way he would let her go up there even if it was possible.
+Melanie and Abby were already in love with Chichén Itza, wishing with all their might people were still allowed to climb up to the top of the pyramid.
+Brady sternly told Melanie there was no way he would let her go up there even if it was possible.

 The wedding planner Nicholas hired, Maria Martinez, went over the plans with Bo and Carly.
 The food met their approval and aside from champagne, Xtabentún was also included.
 Temporary maids and a handyman waited on them at the villa and were also helping with the decorations.